myin142/yt-player/README.md

 `pip install youtube-dl`

-MPD server and MPC command is required to play the music
+MPD server and MPC command is required to play the music.
+- MPD needs to be started as user: `systemctl --user start mpd`
+- Create a config in `~/.config/mpd/mpd.conf` with the following setting.

+`music_directory		"~/.config/yt-player-videos"`

 Download latest [release](https://github.com/myin142/yt-player/releases)